Labor Day 2024: Why Do We Celebrate Labor Day?

 The funny thing about Labor Day is that it’s the one day of the year no one expects to work!
 We celebrate work by not doing any.
 But it replicates our week.
 We labor, and then we rest.
 On Labor Day, we honor the value of labor by putting it out of our thoughts for an extra-long weekend.

-Labor Day is to celebrate you, the American worker!
-It was envisioned by the founders to honor the American worker, the driving engine behind the most productive economy in the world, and the American work ethic that resulted in one of the highest standards of living in the world.
+Labor Day is an opportunity to celebrate you, the American worker!
+The founders of the holiday envisioned this day as a way to honor workers in the U.S.—the driving engine behind the most productive economy in the world, and the American work ethic, which resulted in one of the highest standards of living in the world.
 All of this came out of a belief in economic and political democracy.

-Of course, Labor Day not only celebrated the American workers but also protected their quality of life.
-Back in the late 1800s, the Labor movement was created to address some of the serious problems of the day including long working hours and lack of time off.
+Of course, Labor Day not only celebrated American workers but also protected their quality of life.
+In the late 1800s, the labor movement was created to address some of the serious problems of the day, including long working hours and lack of time off.

 Who “Invented” Labor Day?